FarronF/limerick-council-meetings/meetings/2024/03/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 7th February 2024.md

 On the proposal of Councillor Foley, seconded by Councillor Ruddle, it was agreed to allocate

-€1,000 to Meenkilly National School for defibrillator.--- 4
+€1,000 to Meenkilly National School for defibrillator.
+---
+4

 On the proposal of Councillor Foley, seconded by Councillor Ruddle, it was agreed to allocate